Siberia hits staggering 41C sparking wildfires as notoriously freezing region records hottest spring on record

 I got a mail….

 Hello Zoaren, It’s warmer here than in Spain.
 Are you coming?
 I miss you, sooo much.
 We can lie in the sun all day, and I have plenty of vodka.
 When the evening sets, we can cuddle by the fire… You can stay as long as you like.
-The toddlers miss you… I will mail you the ticket for tomorrow.
+I will mail you the ticket for tomorrow.
 As you can see, it’s only one way.
 Love and kisses, Ludmilja

 Hello, you naughty Siberian tundra mouse.
 I have to say this week is not good.
 I have to do the laundry and clean the house.
 Also, I have to run some errands and go to the library and such.
 So I will take a rain check…Soren